 I attribute these problems to the culture of modern software development, and partly the ways it's influenced by capitalism.
 There are a few aspects of the cause.

 Good software is hard to monetize

-Software *in the right places* is hard to monetize
+Low-level software is hard to monetize

 Getting something to work temporarily is easier than understanding it

 I think the way people learn programming needs to change.
-Programmers need to learn how systems work *before* they try to build on top of those systems.
+Programmers need to learn how systems work before they try to build on top of them.
 It won't be as satisfying, because you'll have to do a lot of reading and hard thinking before getting your hands dirty with code, and it's not optimal for getting a job as a programmer, but if you're interested in helping solve these pervasive problems with modern software, this is the way.

 Video explanation of binary, the way computers count and store information

 The Unix and Internet Fundamentals is very old and some of the details are outdated, so I'm working on replacing it with my own writings, but for the time being I still recommend it.
 Also, despite the name, most of it isn't specific to Unix or Linux.
 And don't worry if you don't understand everything it says; you'll get at least something out of it.

 What it covers that I don't yet cover myself: booting (BIOS -> bootloader -> kernel -> init), IP, TCP, DNS, HTTP.